awsdocs/amazon-s3-userguide/doc_source/olap-security.md

 ## Configuring IAM policies<a name="olap-iam-policies"></a>

-S3 Access Points support AWS Identity and Access Management \(IAM\) resource policies that allow you to control the use of the access point by resource, user, or other conditions\.
+S3 access points support AWS Identity and Access Management \(IAM\) resource policies that allow you to control the use of the access point by resource, user, or other conditions\.
 For more information, see [Configuring IAM policies for Object Lambda access points](olap-policies.md)\.

 ## Encryption behavior<a name="olap-encryption"></a>